Phil Wilkinson-Jones | November 30th, 2023

-The one thing that’s been missing from Sky’s broadband offering is an ultrafast package to compete with Virgin Media, but that is being rectified.
-It’s not available to everyone just yet, but Sky’s top package offers speeds around 500Mbps.
+The one thing that was missing from Sky’s broadband offering up until 18 months or so ago (at the time of writing) was an ultrafast package to compete with Virgin Media, but that's been rectified, for some households at least: Sky's full fibre packages are only available to around a quarter of UK households, while Virgin Media's more established ultrafast network reaches around 60%.
 Not everyone needs those kinds of speeds of course, and so Sky’s other packages remain popular and useful options.
-Let’s take a look at them.

 We know what you’re thinking – ‘show me what I need to know about these Sky Broadband packages in an easy-to-compare table’.
 Your wish is our command.

-Sky Broadband Superfast 35 – For some time now, Sky hasn't really offered an entry-level fibre broadband service.
-Well, they've recently rectfied that with the introduction of the Broadband Superfast 35 package.
-Using Openreach's fibre-to-the-cabinet (FTTC) technology, while faster fibre connections are certainly available, it's average speeds of 36Mbps are certainly adequate for many households, with useful 9Mbps uploads.
+Superfast 35 – For some time now, Sky hasn't really offered an entry-level fibre broadband service.
+Well, they've recently changed that with the introduction of the Broadband Superfast 35 package.
+Using Openreach's fibre-to-the-cabinet (FTTC) technology, while faster fibre connections are certainly available, its average speeds of 36Mbps are certainly adequate for many households, with useful 9Mbps uploads.
 So it offers a good compromise of speed vs price.

-Sky Broadband Superfast – This is Sky’s next level fibre broadband package and it’s comparable to similar packages offered by rivals such as BT and TalkTalk.
-Superfast offers average download speeds of 59Mbps and average upload speeds of 16Mbps.
+Superfast – This is Sky’s next-level fibre broadband package and it’s comparable to similar packages offered by rivals such as BT and TalkTalk.
+Superfast offers average download speeds of 61Mbps and average upload speeds of 16Mbps.
 That’s enough to stream TV and browse the internet for small to medium households with regular internet usage.

 The average download speed you can expect to get from a broadband package is important – it refers to how fast you’ll be able to browse the web, whether you’ll be able to watch Netflix without it buffering and how quickly your devices will download apps and files.